jsgamez0/python_portfolio/README.md

 ## Madlibs Game
 ### Summary:
 An interactive story where players input words that fall into specific categories and get to read a story made with those words.
+Categories are animals, names, adjectives, places, and an item.
 ### Key Features:
 #### _User Inputs_
 Players can be involved in the creation of the story and get to read it after.